bkerler/android_universal/README.md

 (c) B. Kerler, MIT License

 Converts stock boot images and adds hidden root (accessible via netcat session), patches selinux and adds adb.
-Tested with Android 4.x - 9.x.
+Tested with Android 4.x - 10.x.

 ## Options:
 ```
-  -filename FILENAME, -fn FILENAME
-                        boot.img or recovery.img
+  -filename FILENAME, -fn FILENAME boot.img or recovery.img
   -stopboot                Device will halt on boot logo
   -justunpack, -ju         Just extract kernel + ramdisk (files will be in tmp/)
   -custom, -c              Stop in order to make changes (files will be in tmp/)
   -precustom, -pc          Stop in order to make changes before patches (files will be in tmp/)
   -forcesign, -fs [1|2]    Enforce signing with google keys, 1=Avbv1, 2=Avbv2
+  -nopatch, -np            Do not patch anything
+  -not_unpack_ramdisk, -nu Do not extract ramdisk (use with -np)
 ```

 ## Installation: